IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 ## Opt-Out Handling

-(**GWH note: reviewed this doc up to this point.
-Rest is partially unreviewed (and the below needs fixing).**)

 If the DII provided to the `generateIdentity()` method has been opted out of UID2, this method returns `null`.
-To check the status of the UID2, you can call the following method:
+To check the status of the UID2 identity, you can call the following:

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>